Arrhythmia Techniques and Treatments

 - Catheter Ablation Techniques: after the arrhythmia has been mapped using either fluoroscopic or 3-D mapping techniques, the origin can be targeted using ablation energy.
 Ablation destroys abnormal cells inside the heart that cause arrhythmias.
 Ablation energy comes in two predominant forms – heat energy or cold energy:

-- Cryoablation (Freezing): a catheter that delivers cold energy is used to freeze the heart tissue and ultimately destroy abnormal cells.
+- Cryoablation (Freezing): a catheter delivers cold energy to freeze the heart tissue and ultimately destroy abnormal cells.

 - Cryoballoon: a catheter that has a balloon tip capable of freezing the tissue inside the heart that causes atrial fibrillation.

 - Cardiac Resynchronization Therapy (CRT or Heart Pacemakers): an implanted device to control heartbeat